Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

 Run from Python
 ^^^^^^^^^^^^^^^

-Even though the :class:`~lightning.pytorch.cli.LightningCLI` class is designed to help in the implementation of command line tools, for some use cases it is desired to run directly from Python.
+Even though the :class:`~lightning_pytorch.cli.LightningCLI` class is designed to help in the implementation of command line tools, for some use cases it is desired to run directly from Python.
 To allow this there is the ``args`` parameter.
 An example could be to first implement a normal CLI script, but adding an ``args`` parameter with default ``None`` to the main function as follows:

 .. code:: python

-    from lightning.pytorch.cli import ArgsType, LightningCLI
+    from lightning_pytorch.cli import ArgsType, LightningCLI

     def cli_main(args: ArgsType = None):